Kentico/KInspector/README.md

 >
 > The application needs permission to create/modify files in the directory it is run from to save instances to a file.

-Or, you can close this repository and follow [these instructions](#local-development) to run the application locally.
+Or, you can clone this repository and follow [these instructions](#local-development) to run the application locally.

 ### Console mode